airladon/FigureOne/tutorials/2 - Collections/README.md

 Thus, a drawing element in a hierarchy of collections will be transformed by the chain of all its hierarchical parents.

 This example also shows how a figure element can be accessed.
-The main [Figure](https://airladon.github.io/FigureOne/#figure) and all [FigureElementCollection](https://airladon.github.io/FigureOne/#figureelementcollection)s have a `getElement` method, to which a string can be passed with the elements name.
+The main [Figure](https://airladon.github.io/FigureOne/#figure) and all [FigureElementCollection](https://airladon.github.io/FigureOne/#figureelementcollection)s have a `getElement` method, to which a string can be passed with the element's name.
 In the example above, the collection element is retrieved by:

 ```js
 figure.getElement('c')